akeller/akeller.github.io/about.md

 All the things you want to know about me.
 Allow me to ask and answer the questions!

+#### Who are you?

+Some kind of enterprise-y web developer/designer/UXer fighting for the end users.
+I know enough about security and architecture to ask the hard questions.
+I'm a consumer of the internet and cautiously exploring the internet of things.

+Oh and I'm a millennial.

 #### Current employer?

 Intel

+#### Alma Mater?

+Trinity University in San Antonio, TX

 #### Favorite programming language?